Ep. 5 – Interviewing Jonathan Hayashi on His New Book Ordinary Radicals

 “The church is filled with people who think they are participating in the mission while binge-watching from the sidelines and criticizing how others are making disciples.”
 (Chapter 7, section 2, paragraph 3.)

 “Your success as a disciple of Christ is not something you do; it is someone you disciple to also become a disciple-maker.”
 (Chapter 8, section 9, paragraph 3.)

 Get the Book

-Pick up Ordinary Radicals right here and read it!
+Pick up a copy of Ordinary Radicals right here and read it!